MycoPunk/Suillus_N_use/README.md

 # Suillus_N_use
-code used to investigate genomic capacity for N-use across 6 Suillus genomes for Kennedy lab
+This repo contains all the used to investigate genomic capacity for N-use across 6 Suillus genomes, used in the publication DOI:<>.